-- Any provider or entity not on track to administer all received doses to eligible populations within the week of receipt must notify the State no later than the fifth day after receipt, at CovidVaccineNotUsed@health.ny.gov, pursuant to Executive Order 202.88, as extended. - Vaccine cannot be redistributed to another facility, provider, practice, or department without prior approval and consent of the NYSDOH.
-Facilities needing to redistribute vaccine must submit a completed redistribution form to COVIDVaccineRedistribution@health.ny.gov and must not redistribute until NYSDOH approval. - A provider may transport vaccine to another location for the purpose of holding a limited duration vaccination clinic without prior approval from the NYSDOH.
+- Vaccine can be redistributed to another facility, provider, practice, or department, with prior approval and consent of the NYSDOH.
+To redistribute vaccine, facilities must submit a completed redistribution form to COVIDVaccineRedistribution@health.ny.gov and must not redistribute until NYSDOH approval. - A provider may transport vaccine to another location for the purpose of holding a limited duration vaccination clinic without prior approval from the NYSDOH.
 If the provider is administering the doses and reporting doses administered against their own inventory in NYSIIS, all unused vaccine must be transported back to the original location at the conclusion of the clinic that day.
-The provider must retain possession and control of the vaccine for the duration of the transport and administration.

-- Those who are administering the vaccine should be prioritized to receive vaccine as soon as doses are available. - All providers must keep a daily list of "standby" eligible individuals to be notified of open appointments for vaccine administration on short notice.
+The provider must retain possession and control of the vaccine for the duration of the transport and administration. - Those who are administering the vaccine should be prioritized to receive vaccine as soon as doses are available. - All providers should keep a daily list of "standby" eligible individuals to be notified of open appointments for vaccine administration on short notice.
 As soon as providers are aware that there are more doses than people to be vaccinated, "standby" eligible individuals should be called, or other steps must be taken to bring additional eligible recipients to the facility or clinic before the acceptable use period expires.
 Standby lists must include eligible individuals for first and second doses.
-(See page 3 for further guidance.) - Providers should not prefill more syringes than they can use within one hour.
+(See page 3 for further guidance.)

+- Providers should not prefill more syringes than they can use within one hour.
 Prefilled syringes of Pfizer-BioNTech and Moderna vaccines must be used within six hours of filling; Janssen (Johnson & Johnson) vaccine must be used within two hours of filling.
 Excess prefilling can lead to waste if a clinic must end early or an excessive number of recipients fail medical screening or do not show up for their appointment.
 Please see Guidance on Use of COVID-19 Vaccine Doses Remaining at End of Day or Clinic for Providers Participating in the New York State COVID-19 Vaccination Program for more information. - All facilities or practices are required to track vaccine uptake among their staff and must furnish uptake data to the NYSDOH via HERDS survey, or as part of the daily NYS COVID Vaccine Tracker.